 Select the preset by pushing the button.
 Tune the preset by using the knob below the preset and the indicator needle on the signal strength meter.
 The signal strength meter shows the station frequency as it is calibrated with the 88-108 and turns into a tuning dial when the presets are selected.
 This system gives a total of P(1-5) + 1 = 6 presets as the main dial is selected when the FM button is pushed.

 The tuner sections in the Tandberg TR line are top notch and can compete with the most pricey tuners of the time.
 One drawback of the Tandberg’s is that they require DIN connectors.
-So, if you’re in the US, and want to run your turntable or tape deck through the receiver, then you’ll probably need to find 5 pin DIN to RCA cables.
+So, if you’re in the US, and want to run your turntable or tape deck through the receiver, then you’ll probably need to find a 5 pin DIN to RCA cable – male or female RCA depending upon the cable on you turntable.
+You can find them on eBay HERE.

 The speaker outputs are the common spring loaded clips.